yakazimir/kyler-website/content/post/infinity.md

 To be honest, this result still boggles my mind a bit.
 What this shows is that if we try to construct a bijective relationships between
-$\mathbb{N}$ and $\mathcal{P}(\mathbb{N})$, we will find a hole in the form of a missing set such as $S_{j}$ that is excluded in our mapping  (as Boolos and Jeffrey remark, even if we try to repair this hole by trying to add $S\_{j}$, this will only have the effect of creating a new hole).
+$\mathbb{N}$ and $\mathcal{P}(\mathbb{N})$, we will find a hole in the form of a missing set such as $S_{j}$ that is excluded in our mapping.
+As Boolos and Jeffrey remark, even if we try to repair this hole by trying to add $S\_{j}$, this will only have the effect of creating a new hole.

 With this, we can prove the main result related to **Claim 1**: